 Here’s a quick overview of some of the most popular fly-fishing spots in Belize:

-Placencia and Dangriga – the area east of Placencia is often referred to as the ‘Permit Alley’.
+The area east of Placencia is often referred to as the ‘Permit Alley’.
 Need we say more?
-Dangriga’s shallower flats are teeming with bonefish, and just as serendipity would have it, the infamous Tarpon Caye is closeby as well.
+Dangriga’s shallower flats are teeming with bonefish, and just as serendipity would have it, the infamous Tarpon Caye is close by as well.

 Keep in mind that a number of flats in Belize have soft bottoms, so most of your fly-fishing will be done via boat.
-Still, if you pride yourself on being a wader first, there are plenty of bountiful turtle grass flats located in and around Ambergris caye and Turneffe atoll, just sandy and sturdy enough for you to get close and personal with the infinite Permit and Bonefish schools.
+Still, if you pride yourself on being a wader first, there are plenty of bountiful turtle grass flats located in and around Ambergris Caye and Turneffe Atoll.
+These flats are just sandy and sturdy enough for you to get close and personal with the infinite Permit and Bonefish schools.

 3. Under-Tapped Deep Sea Fishing Potential

 Thanks to the sheer number and size of its flats and lagoons, most tourists swarm to the Belizean coast searching primarily for a fly-fishing experience of a lifetime.
-This narrow vision of what the country actually has to offer to a serious sport angler has left its offshore game fish supplies vast and relatively unspoiled, at least compared to the likes of its northern neighbor, Mexico, or the mighty Bahamas.
+This narrow vision of what the country actually has to offer to a serious sport angler has left its offshore game fish supplies vast and relatively unspoiled.
+At least when you compare Belize to its northern neighbor, Mexico, or the mighty Bahamas.

 Once you get past the Mother of all reefs, you are greeted with the variety of big game species parallel to any of the hottest deep sea destinations in the Western hemisphere.
-You can start trolling for Sailfish right along the drop off, or go out a bit further and have a go at the Marlin, Blackfin Tuna, Wahoo, Bonito, Mahi Mahi, King Mackerel and much more.
+You can start trolling for Sailfish right along the drop-off, or go out a bit further and have a go at Marlin or Blackfin Tuna.
+The familiar offshore lineup of Wahoo, Bonito, Mahi Mahi and King Mackerel are all here, too.

-Most big game fish can be found down to a depth of almost 650 feet, and getting to the hot spots usually takes no longer than half an hour.
-Take a look at our fish chart to see when specific species should be targeted:
+You can find most big game fish as deep as 650 feet, and getting to the hot spots usually takes no longer than half an hour.
+Take a look at our fish chart to see when you can target a specific species:

-4. Wealth of Niche Fishing Opportunities – Reef and Inland River Fishing!
+4. A Wealth of Niche Fishing Opportunities – Reef and Inland River Fishing!

 Most islands are located in close proximity to the reef system (5-30 minutes boat ride), so expect to cast your lines in no time.
 Also, feel like doing some philanthropic work while fishing as well?